 When I was growing up, debt was just a normal part of life.
 My parents and grandparents used credit cards daily, and usually not because of the crazy good reward systems provided by the CC company.
 It was simply what they did.
 Debt was normalized.

 As I started accumulating financial knowledge through reading books or visiting financial blogs aimed at high-income professionals, I started to learn that debt was something to be destroyed.
 It delays building wealth.
+I don’t want that to happen to you.
+So, keep reading to find out more about wealth and how to build it.

 Wealth = Assets – debts